Laser Material Processing

 Purposes of Processing

 Generally, laser material processing is based on some kind of interaction of laser light (or more generally laser radiation) with some kind of usually solid material.
-The effects achieved in such interactions can be grouped into the following areas:
+Such interactions can be utilized for many different purposes:

-- removing material in order to modify the shape of parts or to separate parts (e.g. in laser cutting and cleaning, removal of isolation materials)
+- Laser machining utilizes subtractive processes, i.e., the controlled removal of material in order to modify the shape of parts or to separate parts.
+Examples are laser cutting, drilling and milling.

 Various kinds of physical processes can be involved in laser material processing; the most important ones are the following: